 - Individuals can comment on their sprint milestone tasks to as needed to share updates.

 - Add sections (list layout) or columns (board layout) to organize your work by individual sprint, or by categories like “ready to do,” “in progress,” “done,” and “backlog.”
 As your team makes progress, remember to move tasks into different sections or columns.

 - Add custom fields for sprints so you can track when work is scheduled to be completed, expected hours, and priority.
-Add custom fields to your sprint planning project by clicking the project actions drop-down menu and selecting Manage Custom Fields.
+Add custom fields to your sprint planning project by clicking the blue Add Custom Fields link at the top of the project.